Best Cell Phones for Seniors With Hearing Loss, Tested and Reviewed in 2024

 Apple iPhone 12 (Multiple Carriers) - Best Apple phone for hearing-impaired seniors

 Like roughly one-third of seniors, my grandma has hearing loss.1 She uses hearing aids, so I understand the importance of finding a phone with features for seniors with hearing loss.
-I researched and tested multiple cell phones to find the best options for older adults with a range of needs, preferences, and budgets.
-I spent over 100 hours testing the phones and taking notes on my experience, from call quality to useful features to hearing-aid compatibility.
-I also recruited my grandma to help me try out the phones whenever possible.
+My tech team and I researched and tested multiple cell phones to find the best options for older adults with a range of needs, preferences, and budgets.
+We spent over 100 hours testing the phones, following the same steps for each model:

-At a minimum, I looked for phones that could provide all of the following:
+We looked for phones that could, at a minimum, provide all of the following:

 - Loud speaker: Whether or not you use hearing aids, having a strong, loud speaker is a great way to ensure you can hear calls, watch videos, and listen to music clearly.